B-Czarnetzki/speechjoey/README.md

 ##### Essentials

+`speech: True`
 To put SpeechJoey into speech processing mode (otherwise it has joeyNMT functionality):
-`speech: True`

-The encoder embedding size must corresponds to the number of audio features. (e.g 40 MFCCs + 1 Energy = 41 (toy example)) `encoder:
+The encoder embedding size must correspond to the number of audio features. (e.g 40 MFCCs + 1 Energy = 41 (toy example)).
+`encoder:
     embeddings:
         embedding_dim: 41`